Crofton, Kentucky

 Crofton is a home rule-class city in Christian County, Kentucky, in the United States.
-The population was 749 at the 2010 census.
+The population was 653 as of the 2020 census, down from 749 at the 2010 census.

 Crofton is part of the Clarksville, TN–KY Metropolitan Statistical Area.

 History

 Crofton had its start when the railroad was extended to that point.
 Incorporated in 1873, the city is named for pioneer James Croft, the original owner of the town site.

 Geography

 Crofton is located in northern Christian County at 37°2′52″N 87°29′7″W (37.047752, -87.485260).
 U.S. Route 41 passes through the center of town as Madisonville Street, and I-169 (formerly the Pennyrile Parkway) passes east of Crofton, with access from Exit 23.
 Hopkinsville, the Christian County seat, is 13 mi to the south, and Madisonville is 22 mi to the north.

 According to the United States Census Bureau, Crofton has a total area of 0.6 sqmi, all land.